This article will teach you how to use the Fragmentation modelling tool in SHOTPlus.This will involve:

 - Before running the fragmentation prediction model, return to the SHOTPlus main blast design screen and select and click to edit a blast hole on the left-hand side.
 Show the hole has a Material Type of Granite assigned and that on the right-hand hole cross-section, the selected product is Fortan Advantage 10.
 Do the same with a hole on the right-hand side of the design, showing that the Material Type is Diorite and that the selected product is Fortan Advantage 13.
 The go back to the main blast design view.

 - Select the Calculations menu, and then Fragmentation Prediction.
 The default view opens a window that shows the Fragmentation heat map.
 Show that the fragmentation value shown is the 80% passing size in mm.

-Go to the Settings menu in the Toolbar and select Percentage Passing and then click Apply.
+Go to the Settings menu in the Toolbar and select Percentage Passing, and then click Apply.
 This will change the values to %passing 25mm (1”).
 Note that you can select the size for % passing).
-You can play with colours at this point although the default saved colour selection is medium-light blue for coarse and light pink for fine.
-You can show that this is changeable in the settings as well although this is more for training rather than demonstration.
+You can play with colours at this point, although the default saved colour selection is medium-light blue for coarse and light pink for fine.
+You can show that this is changeable in the settings, although this is more for training than a demonstration.